tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Definition

-'A bdq:Response.status used to indicate that a bdq:Response.result was not generated because values of the bdqffdq:InformationElement were insufficient to run the test.
-If the test is run at a later time on unmodified data, it should produce the same bdq:Response.'
+'A bdqffdq:ResponseStatus used to indicate that a bdqffdq:ResponseResult was not generated because values of the bdqffdq:InformationElement were insufficient to run the test.
+If the test is run at a later time on unmodified data, it should produce the same bdqffdq:Response.'

 ********************